 Ways to share

-A fridge for families to use (regardless of circumstances) filled with donated food from local organisations.
+A community fridge for families to use (regardless of circumstances) filled with donated food from local organisations.
 This has worked very well and parents have fed-back that they have confidence that they’re not being judged when they use the fridge.
 The fridge has influenced wider schemes such as local businesses donating towels, bedding and hygiene products to families who need it.

 Ways to share